kurbobo/realty_models/README.md

 # realty_models
-Different models for which we created using data parsed by realty_parser
+Different models which we created using data parsed by [realty_parser](https://github.com/kurbobo/realty_parser)